iStockphoto.com / Davel5957

 Frank Lloyd Wright left his mark on Buffalo with Frank Lloyd Wright's Martin House Complex .
 Some say it is one of his best examples of prairie architecture.
 Wright also designed Martin's summer retreat, Graycliff, in nearby Derby, and the Fontana Boathouse at 1 Rotary Row.
 Although it was designed by Wright in 1910, the boathouse wasn't built until 2007.

 Other noteworthy architectural features include several parks designed by landscape architect Frederick Law Olmsted; opulent Gilded Age mansions on Delaware Avenue's Millionaires Row; and their polar opposite, enormous grain elevators on the Buffalo River that influenced modern architecture.

 Buffalo can aptly be called a college town; its 18 higher educational facilities range in curriculum from liberal arts to business to vocational training.
 The State University of New York, University at Buffalo is the largest university in the state.

 The Albright-Knox Art Gallery, Kleinhans Music Hall and other cultural centers balance industrial practicality with aesthetic appreciation.
-At the stadiums and arenas, cheering the local teams is almost a prerequisite for citizenship in a town known for its high attendance at sporting events.
+At stadiums and arenas, cheering the local teams is almost a prerequisite for citizenship in a town known for its enthusiasm at sporting events.

 By CarFrom Rochester and other points east I-90 approaches Buffalo's northeast corner.
 It then joins I-190 and travels south, paralleling the city's eastern boundary before continuing west along the Lake Erie shoreline.
 The segment of I-290 that connects I-90 from the east and I-290 going north to Niagara Falls is called the Youngmann Expressway.